 The pack comes with two large, solid-faced hip belt pockets that close with zippers and can hold long objects like a Steripen or a collapsible camera tripod.
 The pockets are removable.
 They’re attached to webbing on the hip belt strap with plastic clips, but don’t move up and down the webbing or bunch (in an annoying way) because the clips are captured on the hip belt.
 If you remove the pockets, you can hang carabiners from the daisy chains underneath, which is handy for winter hiking or climbing.

 The side water bottle pockets are enormous and can easily hold 2 x one liter bottles.
 The pockets are slanted to make it easy to reach back and pull out or replace water bottles while wearing the pack.
 Both pockets have an elastic cord w/ cord lock on top so you can cinch them shut for more security.
 There are also drain holes at the base of the pockets.

 The long stuff pocket is made with a combination of Dyneema X in the center with a lightweight fabric mesh along the sides.
-I didn’t manage to destroy the mesh during testing, but it wouldn’t take much.
 If your interest in the Kalais XT is off-trail travel, I’d recommend requesting much stronger mesh as a customization or eliminating it altogether and opting for a solid Dyneema pocket.